Michaelstanden/Circus-Superstar-Katharine-Arnold/README.md

 ### Content
 All the images have been obtained from Katharine Arnold:
-Video wimeo link obtained from Roger Robinson’s Vimeo account with permission of usage.
+Video vimeo link obtained from Roger Robinson’s Vimeo account with permission of usage.
-Everything else provided by myself e.g. risk assessment.
+Everything else provided by myself e.g. risk assessment and all code and css except coding and css mentioned in useage of Bootsrap for navbar.

 * youtube links for videos on videos page.